Frank Okam: College

 Okam accepted a scholarship to the University of Texas at Austin, where he played defensive tackle for the Texas Longhorns football team from 2004 to 2007.
-Okam contributed immediately as a true freshman, earning first-team Freshman All-America honors from Sporting News.
+Okam contributed immediately as a true freshman, earning first-team Freshman All-American honors from Sporting News.

 As a sophomore, he started all 13 games at nose tackle and earned second-team All-Big 12 honors from the league's coaches.
 He made five tackles, including his first sack of the season, in Texas' 41–38 victory over USC for the 2005–06 National Championship.

 As a junior, he started 11 games and earned honorable mention All-Big 12 honors from the Associated Press, and he made the 2006 ESPN first-team All-American squad.

 In their 2007-season preview magazine, CBS Sportsline.com said, "Frank Okam should be one of the top players in the country" during his senior season with the 2007 Texas Longhorns football team.

 After a stellar senior season, Okam finished his career at the University of Texas with 160 total tackles, 81 solo tackles with 28 tackles for a loss.
 In addition, Okam finished his career with 10 sacks, a forced fumble, 5 recovered fumbles, and 12 deflected passes.

 National Football League

 Houston Texans

-Okam was drafted by the Houston Texans in the fifth round (151st overall) of the 2008 NFL Draft.
+Okam was selected by the Houston Texans in the fifth round (151st overall) of the 2008 NFL draft.

 He was waived on October 25, 2010.